shahabganji/shahabganji/source/_posts/efcore/explore-query-filters-ef-core.md

 title: Explore Global Query Filters in EF Core
 date: June 21, 2020
-category: data access
+category: efcore
 tags:
   - EF Core
   - database
   - data access
 ---

-# THIS IS A DRAFT
+# THIS IS DRAFT

 In this article we are going to check one of the features of Entity Framework Core, Global Query Filters; this was introfuced first in EF Core 2.0 and is just a query predicate that will be appended to the where clause of the entitities that this feature is activated for them.
 Some common scenarios for such feature would be `Soft delete` and `Multi tenancy`.